8

 Ferrari FF dashboard

-The cabin is as typically lavish as you'd expect, with extensive use of Frau aniline leathers.
-Ferrari’s steering wheel includes regular driving functions such as the indicators and headlights as well as a start button and the Manettino set-up switch.
+The cabin was laishly appointed, with extensive use of Frau aniline leathers.
+Ferrari’s steering wheel included regular driving functions such as the indicators and headlights as well as a start button and the Manettino set-up switch.

-The black sliver above the glovebox can be specced as an optional LCD display, which shows the current gear, a linear rev-counter and the speed.
+The black sliver above the glovebox could be specced as an optional LCD display, which showed the current gear, a linear rev-counter and the speed.

-An optional rear infotainment set-up also features, with a pair of headrest screens and a 1280w surround sound system.
+An optional rear infotainment set-up also featured, with a pair of headrest screens and a 1280w surround sound system.

-The central section of the rear seat can also be folded down to accommodate particularly bulky items such as a large golf bag or two pairs of skis.
+The central section of the rear seat could also be folded down to accommodate particularly bulky items such as a large golf bag or two pairs of skis.

-The FF's cabin also includes 20 litres of smaller storage compartments for the kinds of odds and ends occupants might like to keep close at hand.
+The FF's cabin also included 20 litres of smaller storage compartments for the kinds of odds and ends occupants might like to keep close at hand.

 ENGINES & PERFORMANCE